 Documents to be submitted at Kathmandu airport to obtain VoA?

 c.
-Hotel booking confirmation
+Hotel booking confirmation for 7 days

 d.
 Travel Insurance